ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 A formative MiniCEX can be conducted within the context of the candidate’s medical educator visit or at any time at the instigation of the candidate or supervisor.
 The MiniCEX reviews are to be conducted by a doctor, meeting one of the following criteria:

-* FACRRM
-*
-* a
+* F﻿ACRRM
-* a Medical Educator from an ACRRM accredited training organisation.
+* a﻿n ACRRM accredited supervisor

 The assessor may be onsite viewing the consults face-to-face or offsite viewing the consults virtually.

-At a minimum three (3) different assessors are required to complete the nine (9) miniCEX assessments.
-Three (3) of the miniCEX assessments must be conducted by a Medical Educator from an ACRRM accredited training organisation (who does not work in the same workplace as the candidate).
+At a minimum three (3) different assessors are required to complete the nine (9) MiniCEX assessments.
+Three (3) of the MiniCEX assessments must be conducted by a Medical Educator from an ACRRM accredited training organisation (who does not work in the same workplace as the candidate).

 ***Advanced Specialised Training (AST)***

-Candidates undertaking AST in Aboriginal and Torres Strait Islander Health, Adult Internal Medicine, Emergency Medicine, Mental Health, Paediatrics, Palliative Care, Remote Medicine and Surgery are required to have a formative miniCEX conducted on a minimum of five (5) patient interactions (consults) during AST.
+Candidates undertaking AST in Aboriginal and Torres Strait Islander Health, Adult Internal Medicine, Emergency Medicine, Mental Health, Paediatrics, Palliative Care, Remote Medicine and Surgery are required to have a formative MiniCEX conducted on a minimum of five (5) patient interactions (consults) during the AST component of their training.

-The miniCEX consults should be undertaken progressively during training and include a reasonable range of types of consults, age groups and both genders.
+The MiniCEX consults should be undertaken progressively during training and include a range of types of consults, age groups and mix of genders.
 The same principles apply around face-to-face and telehealth consults as described for CGT above.

-A formative miniCEX can be conducted at any time at the instigation of the candidate or supervisor.
-The miniCEX assessments must be conducted by a doctor who is an ACRRM accredited supervisor or mentor for the post or holds a Fellowship of the Specialist discipline relevant to the AST.
+A formative MiniCEX can be conducted at any time at the instigation of the candidate or supervisor.
+The MiniCEX assessments must be conducted by a doctor who is an ACRRM accredited supervisor or mentor for the post or holds a Fellowship of the Specialist discipline relevant to the AST.

 ### MiniCEX format

 MiniCEX consists of the following:

 * A short encounter between a candidate and patient which is observed by a supervisor.
-This encounter generally consists of a focused history taking and assessment and takes approximately 15-20 minutes.
+This encounter generally consists of the following components, a focused history taking focused clinical examination and assessment and takes approximately 15-20 minutes.
 * Discussion of patient management and provision of oral and written feedback to the candidate by the supervisor to assist the candidate in planning for future patient encounters.
 This takes approximately 5-10 minutes.

-The process is the same for summative miniCEX except the assessment is undertaken by a College appointed assessor and candidates are not provided with feedback prior to ratification of results.
+The process is the same for summative MiniCEX except the assessment is undertaken by a College appointed assessor and candidates are not provided with feedback prior to ratification of results.

 There are five categories: